 People who use marula oil are often those who are suffering from chronic inflammation, acne, wrinkles, premature aging, high stress, blemishes, sunburn, dandruff, hair loss, hormonal imbalances, a weak immune system, dry skin, heart problems and those who wish to lose weight, among others.

-Skin Health: With a health supply of tocopherols, antioxidants and monounsaturated fats, marula oil provides an excellent shield for the skin, defending against environmental damages and keeping the skin moisturized.
+With a healthy supply of tocopherols, antioxidants and monounsaturated fats, marula oil provides an excellent shield for the skin, defending against environmental damages and keeping the skin moisturized.
 This is one of the reasons the oil gained so much popularity in Africa, where the tree is native, as the harsh, dehydrating environment there required extra protection against the elements.

-Chronic Disease: Antioxidants come in many different forms within marula oil, and when this oil is ingested, those antioxidants can do some serious damage to free radicals in the body.
-Free radicals are natural byproducts of cellular metabolism that can increase cellular mutation and boost your risk of cancer.
+Antioxidants come in many different forms within marula oil, and when this oil is ingested, those antioxidants can do some serious damage to free radicals in the body.
 This oil gives the body a protective boost and lower levels of oxidative stress.

-Moisturizing: The moisturizing properties of this oil extend to the lips, hands and other commonly dry skin areas, which will not only prevent cracking and peeling, but also protect those areas from infection.
+The moisturizing properties of this oil extend to the lips, hands and other commonly dry skin areas, which will not only prevent cracking and peeling but also protect those areas from infection.

-Speeds Healing: Applying marula oil to wounds, scrapes, scratches and cuts can help your immune system fend off pathogens and foreign substances from entering your body.
+Applying marula oil to wounds, scrapes, scratches, and cuts can help your immune system fend off pathogens and foreign substances from entering your body.
 The antioxidants and tocopherols have antibacterial properties that will keep your skin safe.

-Anti-Inflammatory Ability: Whether you are applying this oil to a dry patch of skin or a sore joint, or consuming it in hopes of settling your stomach, the anti-inflammatory nature of this oil can help soothe inflamed tissues and restore normal functions, even lubricating joints for sufferers of rheumatoid arthritis.
+Whether you are applying this oil to a dry patch of skin or a sore joint or consuming it in hopes of settling your stomach, the anti-inflammatory nature of this oil can help soothe inflamed tissues and restore normal functions, even lubricating joints for sufferers of rheumatoid arthritis.

 Side Effects of Marula Oil